ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 : a brief description

 Input:
-: A comma-separated list of zero or more kinds (value or nodes) of the arguments expected for this function extension
+: A comma-separated list of zero or more types of the arguments expected for this function extension

 Output:
-: The kind (value or nodes) of the result for this function extension
+: The type of the result for this function extension

 Change Controller:
 : (see {{Section 2.3 of -ianacons}})